Skip to main content

 GenerateSW vs InjectManifest

-GenerateSW (which is, by the way, the default operation), will create a new service worker file whenever the app gets rebuilt.
+GenerateSW (the default) creates a fresh service worker file whenever the app gets rebuilt.

-InjectManifest on the other hand, allows us to start with an existing service worker, and the build script creates a copy of it with a "precache manifest" injected into it.
+InjectManifest lets us start with an existing service worker.
+The build script creates a copy of it with a “precache manifest” injected into it.

 GenerateSW

-For GenerateSW we can specify options such as swDest (defaults to service-worker.js to specify the path and filename of the service worker file that is going to be created by the build process.
+With GenerateSW, you can specify options like swDest (defaults to service-worker.js) to set the path and filename of the service worker file the build process creates.

 InjectManifest

-For InjectManifest we can specify swDest (just like above) but also swSrc which should point to an already existing service worker file.
+With InjectManifest, you can specify swDest (same as above) plus swSrc, which should point to an existing service worker file.

 A sample service worker file